 Note: While it may seem inconsequential, applicator methods make a significant difference in how effective your antiperspirant will be.
 If you’re using a liquid dab-on applicator, you’re not going to cover as much of your skin as you would if you’re using a gel like we use in Duradry PM.

 Other brands forego Aluminum Chloride in favor of ingredients like Aluminum Zirconium Trichlorohydrex.
 While that is a quality ingredient with sweat-stopping properties, (we use it in our Duradry AM antiperspirant), it isn’t sufficient on its own to treat hyperhidrosis.
+It needs to be supported by something a bit more robust, which we offer through Duradry PM.

 Research shows that hyperhidrosis sufferers benefit significantly from antiperspirants that use Aluminum Chloride.
 The problem is that several leading antiperspirant brands that use Aluminum Chloride are prescription-only, which brings us to our next section.